abhishek-mehra/disaster_tweets_classification/readme.md

 Feature Engineering- I used one hot encoding for keyword and location features.

-I made an approach by limiting the tweets to main keywords that provide a certain value.
+I made an approach by limiting the tweets to the main keywords that provide a certain value.

 Learning - Utilized Count Vectorizer to convert text into vectors.
 Count Vectorizer gives a vector to words in sentences and forms.
 Which algorithm- RandomForestClassifier